ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Search bar close icon is hidden behind the admin navigation bar #4991
 * Fixed: AMP menu automatically scrolls down to bottom in Design three #4967
 * Fixed: Single post content not showing when using AMP on subdomain #4996

-= 1.0.76.13 (19th April 2021) =
-* Improvements: Added an option to preserve original permalinks in mobile redirection #4207
-* Improvements: Added an option to add moderation tool for the Facebook comments #4485
-* Improvements: Added an option to make buttons side by side in the mobile with AMP pagebuilder #4472
-* Improvements: Added an option to add UTM souce parameters in URLs to both related & incontent related posts #4237
-* Improvements: Added Quantcast CMP (consent management platform) support in AMP 4951
-* Fixed: Alt tag not appearing in sticky social sharing icons #4984
-* Fixed: Debug Warning in edit tag page when using PHP8 #4990

-= 1.0.76.12(14th April 2021) =
-* Fixed: Fatal error occuring with the recent update Version 1.0.76.11 #4986

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)